Madonna della Misericordia

 Curiously, the locations on the map seem to delineate the contour of Mary's cloak, with her head at the Scuola Vecchia della Misericordia, where she once reigned over the main portal and where only a scar remains now.
 The relief was taken to London and placed at the Victoria and Albert Museum, where it can be admired today.

-I am very grateful to Annie from Churches in Venice who has a very keen eye for the reliefs of the Madonna and spotted a few that were unknown to me and gracefully shared her pictures with me.
+I am very grateful to Annie from Churches in Venice who has a very keen eye for the reliefs of the Madonna and spotted a few that were unknown to me and graciously shared her pictures with me.

 Chiesa di San TomaSalve Regina